海角社区

 Open to public

-海角社区-IAS Operating Unit Ishikawa/Kanazawa will co-organize a in a series of events exploring local sustainability initiatives and disaster recovery efforts in Noto Peninsula, Ishikawa Prefecture, Japan, which suffered significant damage due to earthquakes and heavy rainfall in 2024.
+海角社区-IAS Operating Unit Ishikawa/Kanazawa will co-organize a fifth in a series of events exploring local sustainability initiatives and disaster recovery efforts in Noto Peninsula, Ishikawa Prefecture, Japan, which suffered significant damage due to earthquakes and heavy rainfall in 2024.

 Titled "Exploring Life, Recovery, and Connections with Notojima through the Lens of Its Festivals", this event will focus on everyday life on Notojima Island, a small community on the Noto Peninsula where agriculture, fisheries and festivals sustain the satoyama and satoumi way of life.
 Through the experiences of two local practitioners, the session will examine the current situation on the island, the role of festival culture in community life, and efforts to preserve local traditions.
 It will also discuss how people beyond the region can remain connected with Notojima and contribute to its future.